starcraftman/cogBot/README.md

 - Manage messages (will cleanup bad inocations)
 - Embed Links (embeds are used for `!whois` command)

+### Github vs Gitlab

+There is a [github repo] and a [gitlab repo].
+While the project started on github it will continue on gitlab at present and github will remain a mirror.
+If people want to make forks and discuss issues that's fine but PRs are likely to be done on gitlab.

 ### Install

 This bot requires python >= 3.5.
 I suggest using pyenv to provide python and isolate from system.